 The USDA Interagency Agricultural Projections Committee develops long-term agricultural projections, also referred to as "baseline" projections, that provide a scenario for the U.S. farm sector and global trade for the next 10 years.
 Projections cover agricultural commodities, agricultural trade, and aggregate indicators of each sector (such as farm income).
 The projections identify major forces and uncertainties affecting future agricultural markets; prospects for global long-term economic growth, consumption, and trade; and future price trends and trade flows of major farm commodities.

-In this webinar, ERS agricultural economist Matthew Miller will discuss how the projections are made and used, provide highlights from the recent projections, and demonstrate how to find the data on the ERS website.
+In this webinar, ERS agricultural economist Matthew Miller discusses how the projections are made and used, provide highlights from the recent projections, and demonstrates how to find the data on the ERS website.

 2021 Data Training Webinars

-A Look at the Economic Research Service's Commodity Costs and Returns Data (View Webinar)
+A Look at the Economic Research Service's Commodity Costs & Returns Data